 How do vaccines protect you?

 Covid-19 has had a huge impact on all of us.
 Sadly, many people have lost their lives and others have been seriously ill in hospital.
-Some people who have recovered, including those with mild symptoms, are still living with effects of “long” Covid months later.
+Some people who have recovered, including those with mild symptoms, are still living with effects of 'long Covid' months later.

-The vaccines trigger your body’s natural production of immune cells (antibodies and T cells) to protect against Covid-19 disease.
+The vaccines trigger your body’s natural production of immune cells (antibodies and T cells) to protect against the Covid-19 disease.
 Once you have had the vaccine, your immune cells learn how to recognise and fight the virus.
 This means that if you get the Covid-19 virus, you already have some immunity.

-Early evidence has shown the vaccine reduces the virus being passed around.
-If you have had the jab and do get infected with coronavirus, you are less likely to spread it to friends, family and loved ones.This content has been reviewed by clinicians and public health professionals Page last reviewed: 23 April, 2021
+Evidence has shown the vaccine reduces the virus being passed around.
+If you have had the jab and do get infected with coronavirus, you are less likely to spread it to friends, family and loved ones.
+Covid vaccines also mean you’re less likely to develop ‘long Covid’.